caffeine-suite/caffeine-script/README.md

   * streamline the most common work flows
   * place uncommon work-flows off-screen so they don't distract

-I look forward to the day when there are design awards for programing langauges, editors, IDEs, compilers, debuggers, etc.
+I look forward to the day when there are design awards for programing languages, editors, IDEs, compilers, debuggers, etc.

 More on my design philosophy: [Amazingly Great Design @ EssenceAndArtifact.com](http://www.essenceandartifact.com/2014/07/amazingly-great-design-howto.html)